 When you’re looking to collect from a customer, you have two primary ways to get a hold of them: phone calls and email.
 Each method has its own nuances on the best way to approach a customer.
 There are different etiquette rules for each and different tricks to get your customer to respond quickly.

-Below, we cover some accounts receivable tips for making phone calls and writing emails.
+Below, we cover some accounts receivable tips for collecting when making phone calls and writing emails.

 Generally, if you’re looking to get a hold of a customer quickly, a phone call is your best option.